Developer Guide

 Implementation Sequence Diagram

-The sequence diagram below illustrates the process of deleting a person from TalentSG.
+The sequence diagram below illustrates the above process of editing a person’s details in TalentSG.

 Key Components